chef-training/chef-preflight-windows-essentials/README.md

 4. Forward the generated “preflight_results.csv” file back to our team.

-*Our team will review the results of the Pre-flight script and Please let me know if you need any further assistance with this.
+*Our team will review the results of the pre-flight script.
+Please let us know if you need any further assistance.
 We are happy to help.*

-*We’re looking forward to working with you and your team!*
+*We’re looking forward to working with your team!*